 Yet as queers, abolitionists, and feminists—one white and one Black—we raise three interrelated questions for discussion.
 We acknowledge, of course, that these are queries we do not take the time to register publicly against whitestream films that originated from the same corporate cauldron: Wonder Woman, Thor, or even the disastrously perpetual Star Wars.
 Engaging with films such as Black Panther is particularly important, because as Mone’ notes, for years, Black folks watched white platforms, not passively, create media that erased the talent, labor, and existence of Black folk.

-This familiar representation flattens our understandings of harm and masks key forms of state violence, particularly those experienced by non-white communities.
+This familiar representation flattens our understandings of harm, particularly those experienced by non-white communities.
 BP ignores the profound ways the U.S. nation-state continues to target Black (and other) liberation movements—domestic and not—for extinction.
 Framing the resistance and survival tactics of oppressed peoples as “violence” while masking harm of the state is an old story.
 We are reminded of the anger and astonishment of then incarcerated scholar and activist Angela Davis, when she is asked by a Swedish journalist and filmmaker whether she “condones violence” in the early 1970s (as preserved in the documentary film The Black Power Mixtape):

 If you are a black person and live in the black community all your life and walk out on the street every day seeing white policemen surrounding you . . . when I was living in Los Angeles, for instance, long before the situation in L.A. ever occurred, I was constantly stopped.
 No, the police didn’t know who I was.
 But I was a black woman and I had a natural, and I suppose they thought that I might be “militant.”
 You live under that situation constantly, and then you ask me whether I approve of violence.
 I mean, that just doesn’t make any sense at all.
 Whether I approve of guns?
 I grew up in Birmingham, Alabama.
 Some very, very good friends of mine were killed by bombs—bombs that were planted by racists.
 From the time I was very, very small, I remember the sounds of bombs exploding across the street, our house shaking.
 I remember my father having to have guns at his disposal at all times because of the fact that at any moment, we might expect to be attacked. . . .That’s why, when someone asks me about violence, I just find it incredible.

 BP’s legitimization of the CIA compounds this erasure of the systemic, brutal, and naturalized forms of state violence that explicitly target Black communities.
-Why is the violence—historic and ongoing—of the CIA never made visible?
+Why are the harms—historic and ongoing—of the CIA never made visible?
 Targeted assassinations, torture, domestic wiretapping, kidnapping, “extraordinary rendition”—in Oakland, Congo, Dominican Republic, and many many other non-white communities and nations—through the film’s logic, the CIA requires more scar marks than Killmonger.
-In contrast, Killmonger’s self-mutilation is presented in the film as evidence of his inherent violence, a deranged celebration of evil—rather than potentially more complex readings (a visceral practice of accountability? transparency? trauma from working on the belly of the U.S. nation state?).
+In contrast, Killmonger’s self-mutilation is presented in the film as evidence of his inherent violence, a deranged celebration of evil—rather than potentially more complex readings (a visceral practice of accountability? transparency? trauma from living under imperialism?).
 And while Killmonger’s goals are convoluted (personal power, vengeance, or Black folks’ freedom?), the CIA’s have historically been crystal clear: advance white supremacy and (white) capital, through militarism, at all costs.
 Yet despite these facets and histories, it is CIA Agent Ross, not Killmonger, who is somehow redeemable.
-Worse, the CIA, marked as naïve, buffoonish but neutral, is never visibly part of the problem of an oppressive and lethal global world order, and instead is framed by the film as key to subjugated people’s global liberation movements.
+Worse, the CIA, marked throughout the film as naïve, buffoonish and often as neutral, is never visibly part of the problem of an oppressive and lethal global world order, and instead is framed by the film as key to subjugated people’s global liberation movements.